Bjarke Ingels is now designing underwater robots

 Deep at the bottom of the ocean, there are vast fields of metal that could be critical for the future of renewable energy.
 The polymetallic nodules, which resemble potato-like clumps, are rich in nickel, cobalt, copper, and manganese—several of the key ingredients in lithium ion batteries, which are used in electric vehicles and solar energy storage systems.
 They’ve been known since the 1970s to exist in some of the darkest depths of the ocean.
 A new venture is hoping to bring them to the surface.

 The Metals Company, a Vancouver-based metals and deep-sea mining company, is working on a project that will collect these nodules from a location 2.5 miles deep in a part of the Pacific Ocean known as the Clarion Clipperton Zone.
-The metal nodules will be brought up and shipped to an onshore processing facility, where they will be separated out for use in the production of batteries and other metal products.
+The metal nodules will be brought up and shipped to an onshore processing facility, where they will be separated out for use in the production of batteries and other metal products, primarily in the form of nickel, which is the primary component of lithium ion batteries.
 The company has hired the global architecture firm Bjarke Ingels Group to design the robotic vehicles and vessels they’ll use to scoop up and transport these metal nodules, as well as the processing plant.

 “This is a new, disruptive industry.
 You don’t often get to [determine the design] of a big industrial process,” says Gerard Barron, CEO of the Metals Company.
 “Normally it gets started, and you’re trying to change it but it’s too late to change it, too many people are embedded.
 This was a chance to reimagine [it].”